ProjectKorra/ProjectKorraWiki/source/pkcore/abilitypages/chi/paralyze.rst

 Function 1: [Hit Enemy]

-.. tip:: Paralyze can turn the tide of a fight, be sure to use it with your other abilities!
+.. tip:: Paralyze can turn the tide of a fight, be sure to use it with your other abilities like RapidPunch!

 Permissions